sxjczzl/Homebrew-brew/docs/Manpage.md

     into `/Applications`, allowing for easier access (deprecated).

-    Unfortunately `brew linkapps` cannot behave nicely with e.g. Spotlight using either aliases or symlinks and Homebrew formulae do not build "proper" `.app` bundles that can be relocated.
+    Unfortunately `brew linkapps` cannot behave nicely with e.g. Spotlight using either aliases or symlinks and Homebrew formulae do not build “proper” `.app` bundles that can be relocated.
 Instead, please consider using `brew cask` and migrate formulae using `.app`s to casks.

     If no `formulae` are provided, all of them will have their apps symlinked.

-    If provided, `--local` will symlink them into the user's `~/Applications` directory instead of the system directory.
+    If provided, `--local` will symlink them into the user’s `~/Applications` directory instead of the system directory.

   * `list`, `ls` [`--full-name`]: